Apache (video game): Reception

 Apache was a commercial success, with global sales above 200,000 units by February 1996.
 More than 120,000 of these sales derived from the United States.

 A reviewer for Next Generation called the game "a stunningly realistic simulation of one of the most complex military aircrafts[sic] of all time".
 He complimented the effectiveness of the polygon graphics, the selection of modes for network and modem play, the extreme realism of the flight simulation, and the balance and ingenuity of the scenario designs.
 He gave it five out of five stars.

 Apache was named the best simulation of 1995 by PC Gamer US and—tying with Flight Unlimited—Computer Games Strategy Plus.
 PC Gamer USs editors wrote, "With all of its difficulty and realism options cranked up to maximum, Apache can be played as a hard-core simulation of the world's best attack helicopter, [... and] novice air-combat pilots — or those who simply enjoy a good shoot-'em-up — can reduce the difficulty level until Apache plays like a fast-paced, no-holds-barred arcade-action game."

+Apache was a finalist in the Best Simulation Software Program category in the 1996 CODiE Awards.